RupeshKumar4511/ML/README.md

 train Ml model.
 <br>
 Hardware Limitation : suppose when we do not have instant connectivity with our ML model.
-In this case, we cannot able to instantly update and deployed to the server and it will reach to users.
+In this case, we cannot able to instantly update and deployed ML to the server and it will reach to users.
 <br>
-Availability : suppose when we are working social media application which shows the content on the basis of user's interest. suppose an unexpected event occurs like "demonetization" then everyone shows their interest in demonetization but our ML model will upadte data after some period of time (it can be 24 hrs or else).
+Availability : suppose when we are working on social media application which shows the content on the basis of user's interest. suppose an unexpected event occurs like "demonetization" then everyone shows their interest in demonetization but our ML model will upadte data after some period of time (it can be 24hrs or else).

 <br>
 <br>